My preferred pronouns are he / him.

-I was born and raised in Fargo, ND (too small) and lived in Chicago for almost 18 years (too big) before I moved to Kansas City.
+I was born and raised in Fargo, ND (too small) and lived in Chicago for just shy of 18 years (too big) before I moved to Kansas City.
 I call KC my “Goldilocks town” because it’s just right.

 I received my Master’s Degree of Library & Information Science in January 2011 from the Graduate School of Library & Information Science (now the School of Information Studies) at Dominican University in River Forest, IL.
-I began my library career at the Kansas City Public Library in July 2011.
+In July 2011, I began my career in public libraries in the Kansas City metropolitan area.

-Prior to that, I worked for over a decade on the technical side of live theater and corporate events, doing running crews, scenic carpentry, and lighting.
+Prior to that, I worked for over a decade on the technical side of live theater and special events, doing running crews, scenic carpentry, lighting, operations, and logistics.
 Subsequently, I spent a few years as a general office jockey for a variety of health and support-related nonprofits.

 Affiliations & Memberships